 #2.
 Bryant Park

 We can’t talk about the best parks in New York City without mentioning the masterpiece that is Central Park.
-It’s world-famous for good reason and there’s a reason it’s on every visitor’s to-do list when visiting New York City — the park is pure magic.
+It’s world-famous for good reason and there’s a reason it’s on everyone’s must-see list when visiting New York City.

 Central park is the most beautiful park in New York City.
 How do I know?
 It’s the most filmed location in the world (has #2 beat by a mile!).